Shah The Great, The Real Story

 distorted this man's lifetime of achievements to propagate their

 own political ideology.
-Throughout the decades Muslim, Marxists
+Throughout the decades Muslims, Marxists

 and Monarchists, all have shoved their own distorted version of